 No matter what kind of injury you have suffered, if it was the result of negligence on the part of another person, part or entity, call our Glendale office and find out if we can help.

-Filing a personal injury claim in Arizona and pursuing compensation takes having all the elements of a sound case.
+Filing a personal injury lawsuit in Arizona and pursuing compensation takes having all the elements of a sound case.
 As an injury victim, it is your task to prove someone else’s negligence caused or contributed to your injuries.
 Having these elements is your burden of proof to qualify for compensation through an insurance settlement or personal injury lawsuit.
 Four main elements are necessary for every injury claim.

 - Someone owed the victim a duty of care.